ajmal017/stock-advisor-software/README.md

 pd_strategy = PriceDispersionStrategy.from_configuration(config, app_namespae)
 ```

 Alternatively, strategies can be initialized using a plain constructor.
-The two are functionally equivalent
+The two methods are functionally equivalent.

 ```python
 from model.ticker_list import TickerList